Olympus scandal: Woodford after the scandal

 During 2011 and 2012, Woodford was recognised as "Businessperson of the Year" for bravery and whistleblowing by The Sunday Times, The Independent and The Sun, and "Person of the Year" at the Financial Times ArcelorMittal "Boldness in Business Awards" in March 2012.
 He consults on corporate governance worldwide, speaks on human rights, whistleblower laws, and road safety, and states he had given several millions of pounds to charities.
 Woodford, who stated he had received death threats over his exposing of the cover-up, settled a lawsuit against Olympus for defamation and wrongful dismissal for £10 million in 2012.
 A book was also undertaken.
 Woodford stated his concerns that, far from learning from the scandal, Japan's response was to become even more secretive and unsupportive of change in areas highlighted by the scandal.

 Olympus and wider aftermath after the scandal

 In 2012, Olympus also announced it would shed 2,700 jobs (7% of its workforce) and around 40 per cent of its 30 manufacturing plants by 2015 to reduce its cost base.
 In July 2013, Kikugawa and Mori were both sentenced to 3 years in prison, 5 years suspended.
 The auditor who had been party to the fraud was sentenced to 2.5 years in prison, 4 years suspended.
-Olympus was fined 700 million yen ($7 million USD).
+Olympus was fined 700 million yen (US$7 million).
 In April 2014, six banks filed a civil suit against Olympus over the fraud, seeking an additional 28 billion yen in damages.

 The corporate culture exposed by the scandal is seen as the inspiration for the record-breaking drama Hanzawa Naoki.